ViswasS/GDP_Group_02/README.md

 Authentication: Strong password policy with optional Multi-Factor Authentication (MFA) through mfa_enabled in the USER table.

 Session Control: Sessions are controlled through the Session table in order to keep each login time-limited and traceable through created_time and expired_time.

+## Availability
+Users should be able to access the application to view initial diagnoses and view precautionary measures even if the central server is down for a brief period.
+The system must support at least 99.5% uptime for all mission-critical services to ensure round-the-clock availability.

+It must support up to 1,000 concurrent users without degradation in response time, with responses occurring less than 5 seconds per request.